UGLW: Unofficial Guide to Legoland Windsor

 - Legoland Prices

-Peak season!
-Legoland is now currently open daily between 10am and 7pm until 31 August.
+Autumn!
+Watch out for days when Legoland is not open - some Tuesdays and Wednesdays.
 See our opening times page for details.

 We love a bit of praise!